 Providing linkages and opportunities for life changing surgeries

-At present, we have more than 20 ministry partners with our major support being given to Haven of Hope Orphanage, Oikos Theou in the Digos City area and the Tebow Cure Hospital in Davao City.
+At present, we have more than 20 ministry partners with our major support being given to Haven of Hope Orphanage and the Tebow Cure Hospital in Davao City.

 We also support strategic feeding and care programs at the Balay Pasilungan Children’s Home in Marilog, feeding programs at the Marilog High School of Agriculture and at the Balay Dangapanan Indigenous Home in Davao City.